4 min read

 }

-We also need to hook up MapView and GraphicsLayer to the reference fields and the OnMapRendered EventCallback, and add an @inject reference at the top of the file.
+We also need to hook up MapView and GraphicsLayer to the reference fields and the OnViewRendered EventCallback, and add some @inject references at the top of the file.

 @page "/"